Newport Roman Villa

 There are several large areas of surviving mosaic floor; the best preserved is in Room 5, which has a large area of red and white squares.
 Even more intriguing is a small fireplace, added as an afterthought.
 Other rooms were heated by a traditional Roman hypocaust, or underfloor heating system.

-The best-preserved part of the hypocaust system is in the bath suit, fed by a furnace outside the rear wall.
-One interesting feature of the bath suit is that lightweight blocks of tufa stone were found, suggesting that the baths were roofed with a domed ceiling, allowing condensing moisture to run down the outer walls rather than drip onto bather's heads!
+The best-preserved part of the hypocaust system is in the bath suite, fed by a furnace outside the rear wall.
+One interesting feature of the bath suite is that lightweight blocks of tufa stone were found, suggesting that the baths were roofed with a domed ceiling, allowing condensing moisture to run down the outer walls rather than drip onto bather's heads!